Lower Body in the Golf Swing: Step into Some Speed

 Clay: Yeah, exactly.

-Chuck: When he's doing that, he's actually pushing against the ground.
+Chuck: When he's doing that, he's actually pushing hard against the ground.
 Clay, can you demonstrate what that would look like for us?

 Bracing on the leftBracing on the left